Move to topTop

 Training and Education 2016

-404-2Programs for upgrading employee skills and transition assistance programs60-63Human Resources-
+404-2Programs for upgrading employee skills and transition assistance programs55-58Human resources

-404-3Percentage of employees receiving regular performance and career development reviews62Evaluation Feedback and Career-Planning Interviews-
+404-3Percentage of employees receiving regular performance and career development reviews57Performance feedback and career-planning meetings / One-on-one meeting

 Diversity and Equal Opportunity